A by-law of the City of Ottawa to establish a code of conduct for Members of Council.

 Municipal Freedom of Information and Protection of Privacy Act

-(b) If the complaint is more appropriately addressed under the Municipal Freedom of Information and Protection of Privacy Act, the complainant shall be advised that the matter must be referred to the City Clerk and Solicitor for Access and Privacy review.
+(b) If the complaint is more appropriately addressed under the Municipal Freedom of Information and Protection of Privacy Act, the complainant shall be advised that the matter must be referred to the City Clerk for Access and Privacy review.

 Other Policy Applies